-- 22. In circumstances where information is: - the applicant's personal information;17 and - the personal information of a deceased individual and the applicant is an eligible family member of the deceased,18 this will enliven two public interest factors in favour of disclosure enunciated in the RTI Act.
+- 22. In circumstances where information is: - the applicant's personal information; 17 and - the personal information of a deceased individual and the applicant is an eligible family member of the deceased,

 - 23. In this matter, a very small amount of the Information in Issue is the personal information of the applicant.
 Ordinarily the factor favouring disclosure to the applicant of his personal information would attract significant weight, however, in this case the nature of the Information in Issue is such that it is not possible to separate the applicant's personal information from the personal information of the deceased and another individual.
-In other words, disclosing to the applicant the small amount of Information in Issue that comprises his personal information would disclose to him personal information of other individuals, which would result in the adverse public interest consequences discussed below,19 thus lessening the weight to be attributed to the public interest in favour of disclosure of the applicant's personal information.
-Accordingly, the otherwise significant weight of this factor is reduced to a moderate weight. - As the father of the deceased, the applicant is an eligible family member of the deceased 24. person, giving rise to the public interest factor favouring disclosure of the deceased's personal information.
+In other words, disclosing to the applicant the small amount of Information in Issue that comprises his personal information would disclose to him personal information of other individuals, which would result in the adverse public interest consequences discussed below, 19 thus lessening the weight to be attributed to the public interest in favour of disclosure of the applicant's personal information.
+Accordingly, the otherwise significant weight of this factor is reduced to a moderate weight. - 24.
+As the father of the deceased, the applicant is an eligible family member of the deceased person, giving rise to the public interest factor favouring disclosure of the deceased's personal information.
 The Information in Issue consists of information about the deceased, the deceased's health and the deceased's personal relationships.
 It therefore comprises personal information of the deceased.
 Accordingly, this factor applies regarding the entirety of the Information in Issue.
-Disclosing the Information in Issue would enhance the public interest in the applicant being provided with information about the deceased's health and well being. - As noted above,20 the Consent supports the applicant's contention that he had been 25. reconnecting with the deceased prior to the deceased's death.
+Disclosing the Information in Issue would enhance the public interest in the applicant being provided with information about the deceased's health and well being. - 25.
+As noted above, the Consent supports the applicant's contention that he had been reconnecting with the deceased prior to the deceased's death.
 The Consent identifies several welfare services whose documents the applicant may access.
-However, there is no evidence before OIC indicating that the Consent extends to the deceased's sensitive private health and medical information such as is contained in medical records.21 I am therefore unable to regard the Consent as indicating agreement by the deceased to the applicant accessing their sensitive medical and health information. - It appears that the applicant's contact with the deceased, as an adult, was for several 26. months22 prior to the deceased's death at the age of 23.
-Having considered the degree to which the applicant was in contact with the deceased, I attribute only moderate weight to the factor favouring disclosure of a deceased's personal information to an eligible family member of the deceased person.
+However, there is no evidence before OIC indicating that the Consent extends to the deceased's sensitive private health and medical information such as is contained in medical

-16 Section 44 of the RTI Act.
+&lt;sup>16 Section 44 of the RTI Act.

-17 Schedule 4, part 2, item 7 of the RTI Act.
+&lt;sup>17 Schedule 4, part 2, item 7 of the RTI Act.
 Section 12 of the IP Act defines 'personal information' as 'information or an opinion, including information or an opinion forming part of a database, whether true or not, and whether recorded in a material form or not, about an individual whose identity is apparent, or can reasonably be ascertained, from the information or opinion.'
-18 Schedule 4, part 2, item 9 of the RTI Act.

-19 Paragraphs [34] and [40].
+&lt;sup>19 Paragraphs [34] and [40].